-Other common name(s): valerian tea, valerian root, valerian extract
+Other common name(s): valerian, all-heal, garden heliotrope, valerian tea, valerian root, valerian extract

 Scientific/medical name(s): Valeriana officinalis

 Valerian is a flowering plant native to Europe, Asia, and the Americas.
-In herbal remedies, the plant's root is chopped and made into a tea or extract to be used primarily as a sedative.
+In herbal remedies, the plant's root and rhizomes (underground stems) are chopped and made into a tea or extract to be used primarily as a sedative.
 Although the fresh root has little odor, the dried root has an odor that is often described as being similar to dirty socks.